Goutham7675/Internshala-Automation/README.md

 # Table of Contents
 Project Overview

 Features

 Tech Stack

 Setup and Installation

 Usage

 Folder Structure

 Contributing

 License

-Project Overview
+# Project Overview
 The Internshala Automation project is designed to streamline interactions with the Internshala website.
 By leveraging Puppeteer, this project automates tasks such as logging in, searching for specific internships or jobs, and extracting relevant data.

-Features
+# Features
 Automated login to Internshala with user-provided credentials Programmatic search for internships and jobs based on filters Extraction of internship/job details, such as title, company, location, and stipend